-Learners need to see the value Be sure to take initiative with your learning.
-Find out the point of the lesson.
+Learners need to see the value Take initiative with your learning.
 Knowing the point of the lesson helps to provide a sense of direction to the learning.
 It gives focus and helps in making the most of the learning experience.
 Taking initiative can also be applied to doing the things that need to be done around the workplace.
 If you see something that needs doing, do it.